**Due to an overwhelming volume of submissions, we

 If you consider the piece complete as-is and aren’t interested in further development, please indicate that when you submit.
 Please submit to firstname.lastname@example.org.

-And of course the caveat – we typically work in small, black box theatres on limited budgets.
+And of course the caveat – we typically work in small, black box theaters on limited budgets.
 A piece with multiple, complex locations and/or more than 10 characters that can’t be easily doubled might not be the best fit for us.

 Many scripts have completed the Fighting Words program since its inception, and several have gone on to full productions with the Babes.